One suspect apprehended in police chase that evacuated Swatara Twp. church

-SWATARA TWP., Dauphin County — One person was taken into custody Tuesday afternoon following a police chase that resulted in a Swatara Township church being evacuated, officials say.
+SWATARA TWP., Dauphin County — One person was taken into custody Tuesday afternoon following a police chase that resulted in a Swatara Township church being evacuated, according to police.

-Police were called to the area of 2nd and Eleanor Streets in Steelton for a shots fired call.
-Upon arrival, a chase ensued for three individuals, which led officers to The First Baptist Church of Steelton as one suspect ran inside.
-The church was placed on lockdown and evacuated.
-Police add that the suspect surrendered peacefully, but a handgun was not recovered.
-No one one injured.
+Around 1:38 p.m., police were called to the area of 2nd and Eleanor Streets in Steelton for numerous shots fired calls.
+Upon arrival, officers located three individuals, one of which had a firearm and let off a shot.
+Police say a foot pursuit then ensued.

+All three suspects ran in opposite directions, one being 21-year-old Antoine Perry, who went inside The First Baptist Church of Steelton, located in the 1800 block of South 19th Street.
+An officer followed and Perry, of Susquehanna Township, surrendered peacefully.
+During this, the church was safely evacuated.
+Police say a handgun was not recovered at the scene.
+No one was injured.

 Two other suspects are on the loose but police don’t believe there’s any imminent danger to the public, according to officials.